cjdbarlow/Part-One/pharmacokinetic_modelling.md

 * Clearance is organ-independent
 * Elimination does not occur solely from the central compartment

-This instead use **AUC**, which is calculated by measuring the plasma concentration of a drug at different time intervals, and **plotting the area under the curve (AUC)**.
+These models use **AUC**, which is calculated by measuring the plasma concentration of a drug at different time intervals, and **plotting the area under the curve (AUC)**.
 This can be used to:
 * Determine clearance**
 $$ Cl = {Dose \over AUC}$$
 * **Bioavailability**